Occupational health nurse

 You could work in a variety of industries including health, commerce and education.
 You could be employed by a large organisation or company such as an NHS trust, local authority and major retail chain.

-You will usually need to be a registered adult, child, learning disability or mental health nurse to apply for occupational health posts.
 Applying for a job within a large occupational health service should help you gain adequate supervision and support.
 This is especially important for a first job in an occupational health.

 Some jobs will also ask for a different knowledge and/or experience including: